 - The DIY bath bombs will dissolve and create lots of foam and bubbles in the process.
 The foam will turn a pretty shade of blue.

-Clean up after using your Easter egg bath bombs is easy.
+Clean up after using your egg shaped bath bombs is easy.
 As this homemade bath bomb recipe calls for a non-staining, water soluble bath bomb colorant, everything will rinse off your tub with ease!

-Store the DIY Easter egg bath bombs in an airtight container in a dry place.
+Store the Easter egg shaped bath bombs in an airtight container in a dry place.
 Alternately, you can also tightly wrap these moisturizing bath bombs in foodservice film.
 They will last around 4-6 months.